“Can drugs make you smarter?” - What the BBC Didn’t Tell You About Cognitive Enhancers

 In addition, the beneficial effects of food-based brain supplements are sometimes more subtle than their pharmaceutical counterparts.
 This is frequently a good thing: 'smart drugs' are a ‘slap in the face’, immediate in their impact, but sometimes too intense.
 The energy they give you might lead to negative effects like insomnia or restlessness.

 On the other hand, natural nootropics work less perceptibly, but create a more measured effect with fewer jitters and other drawbacks.
 This can ultimately help to improve focus compared with a pharmaceutical cognitive enhancer, as one might be distracted or focus on the wrong thing (as the BBC suggests) while using pharmaceuticals.
 Moreover, nutritional brain supplements don't cause an ‘energy debt’, as one may get from a pharmaceutical smart drug.
 And, there are far fewer concerns over the purity of ingredients in a food supplement based cognitive enhancer, as they are largely legal in the UK, meaning they are compliant with regulations and are less likely to be adulterated.
+If you're interested, take a look at our favourite natural nootropic.

 In its final few seconds, the Earth Labs episode also touches on an important point: what exactly it means to be ‘smarter’.
 What 'intelligence' is has been hotly debated for centuries, as well as how malleable it is.
 ‘Smart drugs’ frequently advertise themselves based upon increased focus, energy, alertness and clarity of thought.
 Nootropic food supplements like BrainZyme can provide similar positive effects with fewer side effects.
 These sorts of supplements might contain superfoods, herbals, amino As, vitamins or minerals, that can provide numerous cognitive benefits.